Suresh-Note/Shopping-Trends/README.md

 -<a href= "https://github.com/Suresh-Note/Shopping-Trends/blob/main/shopping_trends.xlsx"> Dataset view </a>
 # Dashboard
+-<a href="https://github.com/Suresh-Note/Shopping-Trends/blob/main/DASHBOARD.png"> Dashboard view </a>

-# 📈 Dashboard Components Explained
+#  Dashboard Components Explained

 Below is a detailed explanation of every visual element in the dashboard:

-🟦 1.
-Amount Purchased by Categories (Bar Chart)
+ 1. Amount Purchased by Categories (Bar Chart)

 This chart shows total revenue from each product category: